 Results.
 Peñasco Independent School District received funds from Title VII, Impact Aid, Bilingual, Title III, and Operational to support programs for American Indian students.
-Title VII and Impact Aid funds were used to support Instructional staff for AI, activities, and supplies for the TIWA program.
+Title VII and Impact Aid funds were used to support Instructional staff including special education staff, activities, culturally relevant materials for the classrooms, supplies for the Tiwa program and home literacy packets.

 Conclusion.
-Peñasco Independent Schools American Indian students are getting their educational and cultural needs meet with the funding of the TIWA program.
+Peñasco Independent Schools American Indian students are getting their educational and cultural needs meet with the funding of the Tiwa program.
+We are expanding culturally responsive materials and activities to all classrooms and at home.

 Action Plan.
-Peñasco Independent School's will continue the TIWA program with Federal and Operational funding to ensure American Indian students continue to meet their educational and cultural needs.
+Peñasco Independent School's will continue the Tiwa program with Federal and Operational funding to ensure American Indian students continue to meet their educational and cultural needs.